How to Start a New Line in a Microsoft® Excel Cell

 So much more sparing of formula length than either CONCAT or CONCATENATE!
 And the way it applies the seperation character — in this example CHAR(10) — which forces a new line!
 And the TRUE which causes empty cells to be ignored!
 Yummy!

-You have my sympathy if your installation of Excel 2016, 2019 or Microsoft 365 doesn’t give you this orange marmalade and peanut butter sandwich of a function.
-That’s because of something to do with your licensing of Excel.
+You have my sympathy if your installation of Excel 2016, 2019 or Microsoft 365 doesn't give you this orange marmalade and peanut butter sandwich of a function.
+That's because of something to do with your licensing or installation of Excel.

 Your Support for DMW TIPS